 Awards and Conditions

 Scholarship winners will be notified in writing or by phone call by end of July.
 At least $10,000 of scholarships will be awarded, of no less than $1,000 for a collegiate institution each.
-One-half of the award will be paid by the end of September 2020.
-The remaining half will be paid at the end of the first term of instruction.
+One-half of the award will be paid by the end of September, of the year of your award, while the remaining half will be paid at the end of the first term of instruction.
 Scholarship recipients agree that the Foundation may post their photographs, names, goals and objectives on the Foundation’s website.
 An applicant may, without any adverse impact on the consideration of his/her application, indicate in writing on the application that any award remain confidential.
 In such event, attendance at the dinner will not be required, the recipient will not be identified by name at the dinner, and the Foundation will not place that recipient’s information on the Foundation website.
 However, the Foundation cannot further guarantee confidentiality.

 Scholarship award decisions are made by the Scholarship Committee of the Rainbow Chamber Foundation.
 Finalists will be selected based on the following criteria:

 * Life experiences

 * History of involvement with the LGBT community or in related issues and activities